Iron cycle: Interactions with other elemental cycles

 The iron cycle interacts significantly with the sulfur, nitrogen, and phosphorus cycles.
 Soluble Fe(II) can act as the electron donor, reducing oxidized organic and inorganic electron receptors, including O2 and NO3, and become oxidized to Fe(III).
 The oxidized form of iron can then be the electron acceptor for reduced sulfur, H2, and organic carbon compounds.
-This returns the iron to the oxidized Fe(II) state, completing the cycle.
+This returns the iron to the reduced Fe(II) state, completing the cycle.

 The transition of iron between Fe(II) and Fe(III) in aquatic systems interacts with the freshwater phosphorus cycle.
 With oxygen in the water, Fe(II) gets oxidized to Fe(III), either abiotically or by microbes via lithotrophic oxidation.
 Fe(III) can form iron hydroxides, which bind tightly to phosphorus, removing it from the bioavailable phosphorus pool, limiting primary productivity.
 In anoxic conditions, Fe(III) can be reduced, used by microbes to be the final electron acceptor from either organic carbon or H2.
 This releases the phosphorus back into the water for biological use.

 The iron and sulfur cycle can interact at several points.
 Purple sulfur bacteria and green sulfur bacteria can use Fe(II) as an electron donor during anoxic photosynthesis.
 Sulfate reducing bacteria in anoxic environments can reduce sulfate to sulfide, which then binds to Fe(II) to create iron sulfide, a solid mineral that precipitates out of water and removes the iron and sulfur.
 The iron, phosphate, and sulfur cycles can all interact with each other.
 Sulfide can reduce Fe(III) from iron that is already bound to phosphate when there are no more metal ions available, which releases the phosphate and creates iron sulfide.

 Iron plays an important role in the nitrogen cycle, aside from its role as part of the enzymes involved in nitrogen fixation.
-In anoxic conditions, Fe(II) can donate an electron that is accepted by N03− which is oxidized to several different forms of nitrogen compounds, NO2−, N20, N2, and NH4+, while Fe(II) is reduced to Fe(III).
+In anoxic conditions, Fe(II) can donate an electron that is accepted by NO3− which is oxidized to several different forms of nitrogen compounds, NO2−, N2O, N2, and NH4+, while Fe(II) is reduced to Fe(III).